‘Little People, Big World’ Update: Audrey Roloff Shows Off 36-Week Belly As Jeremy Roloff Dances With A Cat

-Little People, Big World stars Jeremy and Audrey Roloff might act serious and restrained in social media most of the time, but the reality TV couple and founders of marriage movement Beating 50 Percent still know how to have a lot of goofy fun.
+Little People, Big World stars Jeremy and Audrey Roloff might act serious and restrained on social media most of the time, but the reality TV couple and founders of marriage movement Beating 50 Percent still know how to have a lot of goofy fun.
 As recently revealed in Audrey’s Instagram Story, the reality TV power couple is fully capable of engaging in some silly, lighthearted, wholesome husband-and-wife activities.

 Audrey’s recent Instagram Story featured a number of short video clips, and each one is overflowing with sweetness.
 In the first clip, Jeremy could be seen speaking to the camera about an upcoming camping activity.
 Considering that the couple updates their Instagram and Facebook followers on a regular basis, the pair would likely post about their upcoming camping activity in the next few days.